mwesterham/react-tailwind-flowbite-typescript-template/README.md

 `git clone https://github.com/mwesterham/react-tailwind-flowbite-typescript-template <NEW_REPO>`

+2. Install and run the project

+`npm install`

+`npm test`

+`npm start`

-2. Set the a new remote origin to your own remote (note you will no longer be able to pull from this original template)
+3. Set the a new remote origin to your own remote (note you will no longer be able to pull from this original template)

 `cd <NEW_REPO>`

 `git remote set-url origin http://github.com/<USER_NAME>/<NEW_REPO>`

-3. Verify the new remote
+4. Verify the new remote

 `git remote -v`

-4. Push the template to your new repo
+5. Push the template to your new repo

 `git push`